software-mansion/react-native-screens/README.md

 A good example is a map component that shows the current user location.
 When the component is on the top-most screen, it should register for location updates and display the user's location on the map.
 But if we navigate away from a screen that has a map, e.g. by pushing a new screen on top of it or if it is in one of the tabs, and the user just switched to the previous app, we may want to stop listening to location updates.

 To achieve that, we need to know at the native component level when our native view goes out of sight.
-With react-native-screens you can do that in the following way:
+With `react-native-screens`, you can do that in the following way:

 ### Navigation lifecycle on iOS

-In order for your native view on iOS to be notified when its parent navigation container goes into background override `didMoveToWindow` method:
+In order for your native view on iOS to be notified when its parent navigation container goes into background, override `didMoveToWindow` method:

 ```objective-c
 - (void)didMoveToWindow